cncf/tag-security/assessments/projects/rook/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by David Hauss, Nikhita Dhenuvakonda, and Gayatri Tyagi with input from the Rook team in order to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of Rook, or function as an independent assessment or attestation of Rook's security health.
+This self-assessment is not intended to provide a security audit of Rook, or function as an independent assessment or attestation of Rook's security health.

 This document serves to provide Rook users with an initial understanding of